jasonluther/simple-work-queue/README.md

 ### Visual Studio Code environment

 I'm checking in my .vscode files to keep track of what needs to be done to configure it to my liking.

+To do:

+  * Get pylance to work with the virtual environment created by poetry